AVEVA/CONNECT-data-services-developer-docs/content/set-up/users/users-concept.md

 # AVEVA Data Hub users

 An AVEVA Data Hub user is an identity that has access to a tenant.
 Roles assigned to a user determine what permissions the user has on resources.
-See [Roles](xref:ccRoles) for more information.
-In AVEVA Data Hub, users must be linked to a tenant from an enabled identity provider such as Azure Active Directory, Microsoft Accounts, or Google.
-Users log in to the portal using the credentials from that account.
+See [AVEVA Data Hub roles](xref:ccRoles) for more information.
+Users log in to the AVEVA Data Hub portal and are authenticated through AVEVA Connect.

 Note: Identity resources such as users and clients, are global across AVEVA Data Hub.
 These resources are not scoped to a particular namespace, but globally scoped across namespaces in Data Hub.